 You can use the following settings to provide the basic configuration of the widget:

-upload (string) - the link to the URL of the Upload service used for loading and storing images inserted into the text
+upload (string) - the link to the URL of the Upload service used for uploading and storing images inserted into the text.
+This property has to be specified if you want for the image insertion functionality to work correctly.
+It is not defined by default

 fullscreen (boolean) - defines whether the editor is displayed in the fullscreen mode, false